gliderproarc/RKC-blog/content/blog/what-this-blog-runs-on.md

     how to use all this sooner, I wonder what I might have made when I was younger with more time on my hands.. lol.

-    Just Emacs and Git have been a Journey to learn, but now I have so much respect for what they can do as tools and how they let me do my work.
+    Just Emacs and Git have been a journey to learn, but now I have so much respect for what they can do as tools and how they let me do my work.
 And of all the things I could say about them I think I am most interested in talking about text files.